 A groundbreaking interdisciplinary event, photo+sphere brings attention to how we see the environment and the role humans play in determining the future of our planet.

 The photo+sphere team consists of six independent artists and scientists.
-This event is a project of REVOLVE and the MAP (Media Arts Project), an Asheville-based 501(c)(3) arts organization.
+This event is a project of MAP (the Media Arts Project), an Asheville-based 501(c)(3) arts organization.

 photo+sphere Keynote Presenters